-For instance, if you are a beginner, it is better to do canyoneering in an accessible place where you can hire a guide.
+For instance, if you are a beginner, it is better to do canyoneering in an accessible place to hire a guide.
 Guides are trained in first-aid and rescue techniques.
-More importantly, they are also well aware of the canyon and, therefore, can get rid of the most manageable risks.
+But, more importantly, they are also well aware of the canyon and, therefore, can get rid of the most manageable risks.

 It’s quite challenging to get guides in remote areas.
 So canyoneering in remote areas is challenging and risky.
 You must also start working on your fitness level and stamina weeks before your canyoning trip and make sure you are going on the journey with all the necessary safety equipment.